-A major element of the document relates to housing provision.
+A major element of the plan relates to housing provision.
 Using the criteria for so called 'Objectively Assessed Housing Need' there is an estimated requirement within the district for an additional 460 units per annum over a 15 year period, possibly increasing by 35 units pa under a revised Government method of calculation.

-Alternative ways of accommodating the additional provision are proposed (A14 corridor, A12 corridor, expansion of larger settlements etc) none of which will impinge on Walberswick.
-A schedule of potential land within each parish, available for housing development of more than five units or for other uses, is also included.
+The plan proposes alternative ways of accommodating the additional provision (A14 corridor, A12 corridor, expansion of larger settlements etc) none of which will impinge on Walberswick.
+The plan also includes a schedule of potential land within each parish available for housing development of more than five units or for other uses.
 No such land has been identified in Walberswick.

 Nevertheless, the village does have housing needs, as noted in the Parish Plan published in 2012.
-The provision of affordable housing, particularly for young people, remains a priority (Q40 of the consultative document) as does the provision of accessible smaller dwellings for elderly residents who wish to downsize but stay in the village (Q47-48).
+The provision of affordable housing, particularly for young people, remains a priority (Q40 of the consultative Document) as does the provision of accessible smaller dwellings for elderly residents who wish to downsize but continue to live in the village (Q47-48).
 It is essential that applications for development should include accommodation to meet these needs, as far as possible ring fenced in perpetuity for the purpose.